mSaayeh/Android-Roadmap/README.md

 You can follow [Android Developers](https://www.youtube.com/c/AndroidDevelopers) YT Channel and watch their [MAD Skills](https://www.youtube.com/c/AndroidDevelopers/playlists?view=50&sort=dd&shelf_id=5) series to stay up-to-date.

-You can check [This Site](https://www.raywenderlich.com/android/books?fbclid=IwAR0yqTqcSYWCe1g2pNbhCfuMUlBhWLzTu_xVAutRfgpC3-P2cqhyBjG1R-o) for very important books in Android and Kotlin and other awesome stuff.
+You can also check [This Site](https://www.raywenderlich.com/android/books?fbclid=IwAR0yqTqcSYWCe1g2pNbhCfuMUlBhWLzTu_xVAutRfgpC3-P2cqhyBjG1R-o) for very important books in Android and Kotlin and other awesome stuff.